darbinreyes/subparprogrammer/Dijkstra/youtube/nu_lecture/lecture2/nu_lecture2.md

 //b.2
 ![b.2](b.2.png)

-Now let me first state the theorem, and that is for any finite number of distinct points, in the real euclidian plane, and with real we mean that the coordinates are not complex, we can assert the following, all the points are co-linear, or their exists a straight line, through exactly two of them, with exactly two I mean not three.
+Now let me first state the theorem, and that is for any finite number of distinct points, in the real euclidian plane, and with real we mean that the coordinates are not complex, we can assert the following, all the points are collinear, or their exists a straight line, through exactly two of them, with exactly two I mean not three.

 [Video bookmark](https://www.youtube.com/watch?v=U_zcIgNNjbw&t=02m55s)